LakshmiGNair/cybersecurity-learning/module1/notes.md

 ---

+### 📚 LESSON 5: The tension between cybersecurity and other public goals

+Cybersecurity is essential – but it often clashes with other things in society like:

+- Privacy
+- Civil rights
+- Innovation
+- International trust

+---

+### ⚖️ Cybersecurity vs Economics

+Using economics to improve cybersecurity:

+- If hacking costs more than the reward, it discourages attackers
+- Insurance, fines and incentives can push companies to secure better
+- But often, security feels like a cost, not a benefit – so it’s neglected

+---

+### 💣 Cost of cyber attacks

+Cyberattacks can:

+- Crash stock markets
+- Halt hospitals
+- Leak confidential business data

+Still, many companies **don’t improve security unless they experience a loss themselves.**

 🚧 *Note: This module is still in progress.
 More updates will be added soon as I continue learning.* 📝